Breast Lift Mobile

 In the case of mild ptosis or deflation hypomastia, a breast implant alone may correct the deformity.
 Moderate ptosis can be corrected by excision of skin in a doughnut fashion around the areola.
 More severe sag will require a vertical scar or anchor shaped scar below the nipple to tighten the loose breast around the elevated nipple.

-Swelling will resolve over weeks to months, light activity can be resumed immediately and strenuous activity at 4 to 6 weeks.
-The risks of mastopexy include recurrent sag, enlarged areola, poor scarring, infection, bleeding, asymmetry, alterred nipple sensation, and wound healing problems.
+Swelling will resolve over weeks to months, and light activity can be resumed immediately and strenuous activity at 4 to 6 weeks.
+The risks of mastopexy include recurrent sag, enlarged areola, poor scarring, infection, bleeding, asymmetry, altered nipple sensation, and wound healing problems.